DIY Dog Food Dinner for Your Dog

 Step One:Spread a small amount of peanut butter on a flour tortilla, just enough for a light coating.
 (Hint: use the soft taco size not giant burrito size.
 For smaller dogs once you make the burrito cut it in half as this portion could be a bit much for them).

 Step Two:Add in some doggie dry kibbles, their favorite doggie biscuits, or any other tasty treat that is appropriate for your pet’s diet.

-You don’t have to just follow the PB&K recipe, there are a wide variety of foods that you can use to change up your pups tasty treat from sweet to savory.
+Step Three:That’s a wrap!
+Roll it all together and bam!
+That’s going to be a happy pooch.
+Mix and Match!
+You don’t have to just follow the PB&K recipe, there are a wide variety of foods that you can use to change up your pups tasty treat, including grain and flour free options.
 Make sure to avoid salts, sugars, butter, and other seasonings.
 Here are a some that we found that would make great burritos:

 - Ripe banana (also just happens to go perfectly with peanut butter!)